Frequently Asked Questions

 A: We need to complete a first pass of the entire community before we return for a second pass.
 All neighborhoods will receive a second pass.

-A: In addition to City crews, we also have DOT crews and contractor crews who specialize in high volume debris removal.
-Crews are working 10-12 hours a day, 7 days a week.
+A: Crews are working 10-12 hours a day, 7 days a week.
 The contractor vehicles are specifically equipped to haul large volumes of tree debris, and on average, can carry the equivalent of 5 standard city truck loads.
 Their vehicles are carrying approximately 150 cubic yards.

 Q: Why isn’t the National Guard being used for tree debris pickup?